Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 Medically Reviewed by: Dr. Rajesh Sharma, MBBS, General Physician, India

-1. What Is Nausea?
+What Is Nausea?

-• It often involves the digestive system
+• Often linked to the digestive system

-• The brain also plays a role
+• The brain also plays an important role

-• It may occur with or without vomiting
+• Can occur with or without vomiting

 • Short-term nausea is usually harmless

-• Persistent nausea may need medical evaluation
+• Persistent nausea may need medical attention

 common symptoms of nausea including queasy stomach dizziness sweating and urge to vomit

-2. Common Symptoms of Nausea
+Common Symptoms of Nausea

-Nausea usually begins with an uneasy feeling in the stomach that makes a person feel like they might vomit.
-This sensation can develop gradually or appear suddenly depending on the cause.
-In many cases, nausea comes with other physical signs such as stomach discomfort, sweating, or loss of appetite.
-These symptoms occur because the body is reacting to irritation in the digestive system or signals from the brain’s vomiting center.
+This sensation can appear suddenly or build gradually, depending on the cause.
+In many cases, nausea is accompanied by other physical signs because the body is reacting to digestive irritation or signals from the brain’s vomiting center.

 • Queasy or unsettled stomach feeling